wynemo/my_python_lint/readme.md

         "3"]
 ```

-3. trailing comma in tuple
+3. trailing comma in assign statement, make it a tuple
 t = "1",